 Lastly, many of the top affiliate offers are becoming more competitive, where you just won’t be able to compete without offering some type of bonus.
 This is where landing pages come in and allow you to make more sales and increase your conversions.
 So if you want to compete when it comes to higher converting offers, utilize landing pages bonuses.
 If you want to get the edge when it comes to offers that aren’t as competitive, utilize landing pages for bonuses.

 Founder at Passport Explored.

-One affiliate marketing idea that won’t work in 2020 is to aimlessly leave affiliate links throughout your website and hope that your audience will use them to purchase something.
+One affiliate marketing idea that won’t work is to aimlessly leave affiliate links throughout your website and hope that your audience will use them to purchase something.

 The reason this doesn’t work is that users won’t click on or purchase anything from an affiliate link unless they’re guided along the process by the webmaster.

 Instead of inserting as many affiliate links as possible, it’s much better to use a limited number of affiliate links contextually within articles.
 This way, it seems natural when your reader sees an affiliate link.
 Additionally, you have the opportunity to tell the reader why they will benefit from using your affiliate link.

 Overall, leaving a large number of affiliate links throughout a website will not work.
 Instead, a webmaster must strategically place affiliate links within the content and work towards guiding the reader towards making a purchase.